EXCLUSIVE: 'Nazi' Kanye West 'Could be SECTIONED' As He Goes to Defcon 3 AGAIN With Fascist Rants – 'He's Acting So Unhinged He Needs to Go to a Mental Health Facility'

 West now claims he was erroneously diagnosed with and treated for bipolar disorder.
 He previously railed against then-wife Kim Kardashian's efforts to place him in the facility and branded mother-in-law Kris Jenner as Kris Jong-un – in reference to North Korea's dictator, Kim Jong-un.

-Mental health expert Dr. Gilda Carle, author of the book Real Men Don't Go Woke – pointed out: "He hasn't identified the professional who gave him this diagnosis of autism, so I have to wonder.
+Mental health expert Dr. Gilda Carle, author of the book Real Men Don't Go Woke, said: "He hasn't identified the professional who gave him this diagnosis of autism, so I have to wonder.

 "I will say that self-diagnosing is dangerous – especially when it is believed you have a serious mental illness like bipolar disorder.
 If he isn't getting this advice from a trained professional, he could push himself to another full-on meltdown."